ajunior/RaspiKey/README.md

 --------

 * RaspiKey can host **any bluetooth keyboard** but it currently offers full keyboard compatibility (e.g. special multimedia keys support) only for the Apple Wireless (A1314) and the Apple Magic (A1644) keyboard models.
 * **Zero PC software footprint**.
-It does not require any driver installation or specific software installation on your PC that uses a connected keyboard.
+It does not require a driver installation or other software.
 * **Self-consistent**.
-It does not require external power.
+It does not need external power.
 It is self-powered through the PC USB port.
-* It is **inherently secure**.
+* It is **secure**.
 As it is a hardware device, there is no software driver running on your PC that can be hacked, intercepted or compromised compared to a software solution.
 You even have **full access to the source code** to examine what it does or even build it yourself.
 * RaspiKey **can be used on anything**; on any device that accepts a standard USB keyboard, not just on Windows PCs.
 This means that you can connect your Apple keyboard to your smart TV or your game console with full keyboard functionality.
 * It is **robust and responsive**, based on a cut-down, readonly version of the official Raspbian Linux.
 Even though it runs an OS internally, there is no need for a shutdown process, you just unplug it when you want.